Skip to content

 }

-This is the simplest approach, for both users and developers.
-There are some drawbacks:
+This is the simplest approach, for users and developers.
+However, there are some drawbacks:

-Host a /.well-known/webauthn file at the root of oldsite.com (the rpID domain), whitelisting newsite.com:
+Host a /.well-known/webauthn file at the root of oldsite.com, whitelisting newsite.com:

 https://oldsite.com/.well-known/webauthn